Engee documentation

 where and are the energy flow through ports A and B respectively.

-If the source is not doing any work (for the Isentropic power added parameter disabled), then .
+If the source does not perform any work (for the parameter Isentropic power added) switched off, then .

-If the source is isentropic (for the Isentropic power added parameter turned on), then:
+If the source is isoentropic (for the parameter Isentropic power added) turned on, then:

 The enthalpies of the mixtures, and , are bounded by isoentropic dependence, i.e., there is no entropy change:

-The value given by the parameters Pressure differential or the input signal P of the source is:
+The value given by the parameters Pressure differential or the input signal P of the source is of the form:

 Assumptions and limitations